umwrit350sp17/Team-3/TeamDocuments/Project Draft.md

 # 1. Signing Up For Evernote
-Evernote is a service that allows you to write and store school work online.
+Evernote is a service that allows you to write and store school work online on multiple devices.
 Signing up is simple and easy.
 ## 1.1 - Creating an Account
 To sign up for Evernote, navigate to the [Evernote registration page](https://www.evernote.com/Registration.action) in your web browser.
 ![Here is what the login screen looks like](Evernotelogin.png)